ds5110/git-intro/README.md

 <img src="figs/q1.png" width=350>

+* Note that the makefile has all the command-line commands for the entire pipeline.
 * Note that the demo code imports a module.
-* This markdown file embeds `figs/q1.png` using HTML:
+* This markdown file embeds `figs/q1.png` using vanilla HTML:
 ```
 <img src="figs/q1.png" width=350>
 ```